Paying by cheque

 - cheque number

-- name of the person or merchant on the cheque
+- name of the payee on the cheque

-For a stop payment to work, your financial institution needs time to process it before the cheque is cashed.
+For a stop payment to work, your financial institution needs time to process it before someone cashes the cheque.
+In some cases, your financial institution may not successfully process your request before someone cashes the cheque.

-This may be because your financial institution receives incomplete or wrong information about:
+This may be because your financial institution received incomplete or wrong information about the:

 If a stop payment doesn’t work, you’re still responsible for the amount of the cheque.
-To get the money back, contact the person or organization to whom you wrote the cheque and ask if they will give it back.
+To get your money back, contact the payee and ask if they will give it back.
 Some institutions may reimburse you the fees charged for an unsuccessful stop payment.

 Counter-signed cheques

-A counter-signed cheque can be cashed by someone other than the person named on the front of the cheque if they sign on the back, or counter sign it.
+Someone other than the person named on the front of the cheque may cash a counter-signed check.
+This is if they sign on the back, or counter-sign it.

-To protect against someone doing this without your permission, write “for deposit only to account of payee” on the back of your cheque.
-This means only the person or merchant whose name is on the front of the cheque can deposit the cheque to his or her bank account.
+You can avoid someone doing this without your permission.
+Write “for deposit only to account of payee” on the back of your cheque.
+This way, only the person or merchant whose name is on the front of the cheque can deposit it.

-Doing so may also help protect if the person or merchant signs the cheque over to a third party, such as a cheque cashing service.
-If the cheque doesn’t go through because of your stop payment, the third party may take steps against you to recover the money.
+Doing so may also help protect you if the person or merchant signs the cheque over to a third party.
+For example, a cheque cashing service.
+Your cheque may not go through because of your stop payment.
+In that case, the third party may take steps against you to recover the money.
 This could include legal action.

 Stale-dated cheques

-If someone tells you they aren't able to cash your cheque because it’s stale-dated, ask for the original cheque back before writing a new one.
+Someone may tell you that they can’t cash your cheque because it’s stale-dated.
+In that case, ask for the original cheque back before writing a new one.

-Financial institutions usually consider a cheque stale-dated after six months, unless it's:
+Financial institutions usually consider a cheque stale-dated after 6 months, unless it's:

 - a certified cheque, or